 These biases and outdated assumptions can easily filter into an ATS’ programming and calibrations.
 For example, gaps in a candidate’s resume have been known to “mean” that a candidate doesn’t have a good work ethic.
 Quite often, however, a gap can be explained if given the opportunity, and can even add to a candidate’s value.

 High-value candidates may also fall through the cracks for simply using different terminology than the keywords set by the ATS or hiring team.

 System errors are another issue to think about, as systems may disqualify a brilliant talent simply because they misread their resumes in a PDF format.
 These systems may not read any images correctly or can’t categorise data from differently formatted resumes.

 ATS solutions have become more commonplace in the increasingly digital workplaces of today, and candidates will eventually catch up to current hiring standards and update their resumes accordingly.
 The eternal drive to improve existing systems and more egalitarian hiring practices will slowly close these gaps over time.

-For example, since most ATS solutions allow an organisation to set their own hiring parameters, HR users can adjust these to ensure they don't knock out a candidate based on degrees or employment gaps.
+For example, since most ATS solutions allow an organisation to set its own hiring parameters, HR users can adjust these to ensure they don’t knock out a candidate based on degrees or employment gaps.
 An organisation mindful of these current limitations can absolutely work around them, perhaps integrating both manual and automatic filtering to create a more efficient, yet mindful hiring process.

 If an ATS sounds like the right fit for your organisation, there are plenty of companies and platforms offering this technology in Southeast Asia.
 Some of them include Manatal, which is highly reviewed, as well as PeopleStrong, QuickHR, and ServiceDott.